candrewlee14/data-viz-project/README.md

 ![](static/images/treemap-1.jpg)

-* You can aslo isolate and display products from a specific sector by clicking anywhere within the product sector.
+* You can aslo isolate and display products from a specific sector by clicking anywhere within that product sector on the tree map.

 ![](static/images/treemap-2.jpg)